 Why Traditional Valuation Methods Don't Fit SaaS

-P/E ratios, book value, and EBITDA multiples were built for asset-heavy businesses with stable earnings.
-SaaS companies deliberately suppress near-term profits by investing in sales, marketing, and R&D. A company growing ARR at 60% YoY with –20% operating margin is not failing — it is allocating capital rationally under the assumption that each dollar of S&M generates multi-year recurring revenue.
+P/E ratios, book value, and trailing EBITDA multiples were designed for traditional, asset-heavy businesses with predictable capital cycles.
+SaaS companies intentionally suppress near-term profits by heavily front-loading investments in Sales & Marketing (S&M) and Research & Development (R&D) to acquire high-lifetime-value customers.
+A company growing ARR at 60% YoY with –20% operating margin is not failing — it is allocating capital rationally under the assumption that each dollar of customer acquisition cost generates multi-year recurring revenue.

-This front-loaded cost structure means traditional earnings-based metrics undervalue fast-growing SaaS.
-The market compensates by pricing SaaS on forward revenue — specifically the enterprise value divided by next-twelve-months (NTM) ARR — rather than trailing earnings.
+This front-loaded cost structure means traditional earnings-based metrics structurally undervalue fast-growing SaaS.
+The market compensates by pricing SaaS on forward revenue — specifically the Enterprise Value (EV) divided by next-twelve-months (NTM) ARR estimate — rather than trailing earnings.

 The Four Drivers of a SaaS Multiple

-Every SaaS company gets a revenue multiple.
-What moves it up or down comes down to four things:
+While every SaaS company gets assigned a revenue multiple, what shifts that multiple up or down fundamentally comes down to four operational drivers:

-High gross margins (75–85%) signal scalable unit economics.
-Each incremental revenue dollar drops mostly to the bottom line.
-Low gross margins (below 60%) structurally cap the multiple.
+High gross margins (75% to 85%) signal high scalability, meaning each incremental revenue dollar falls cleanly to the cash drawer.
+Low gross margins (below 60%) structurally cap the multiple ceilings.

 The Rule of 40

-The Rule of 40 is the single most-cited SaaS valuation shorthand.
-It adds ARR growth rate and FCF margin:
+The Rule of 40 is the single most critical valuation shorthand for SaaS.
+It calculates the direct trade-off between growth and profitability by combining ARR growth rate and Free Cash Flow margin:

-A company at 80% growth + –40% FCF margin scores 40 — identical to a company at 20% growth + 20% FCF margin.
-In a high-interest-rate environment, the market often rewards the latter because cash flows are more certain and near-term.
-In a low-rate environment, the high-growth version gets the premium.
+A high-growth business running at 80% growth with –40% FCF margin scores 40 — exactly the same as an efficient business at 20% growth + 20% FCF margin.
+In high-interest-rate environments, the market heavily rewards the latter because cash flows are immediate and low risk.

 EV/NTM Revenue — The Primary Multiple